 The CPU serves as the “brain” of the server you are hosting your website on.
 It handles all calculations, logic, and processing.
 For efficient and reliable performance, you need a server with one or more processors that has the ability to perform and handle multiple tasks.
 The more processors you have, the more workload it can handle.

-The amount of server memory (RAM) should be selected depending on your applications, operating system, security software, control panel, database systems, and any other memory consuming feature.
-You can check for the suggested specifications and make sure that you have sufficient memory for each function and components of the web server.
+The amount of server memory (RAM) should be selected depending on your applications, operating system, security software, control panel, database systems, and any other memory-consuming feature.
+You can check for the suggested specifications and make sure that you have sufficient memory for each function and component of the web server.

 It is ideal to have more RAM than what is required to cater the needs of the peak demand.
 Always leave about 10% of the memory free so that it doesn’t get exhausted during normal operation.